 Take a look at this size chart showing apple trees grown on different rootstocks.

-Unless otherwise noted, all apples need another variety of apple nearby to pollinate each other.
-Use this apple pollination chart to determine which pollinizer tree variety is the right choice.
-Queen Cox is the only self-fertile apple.
-Apples in the same season will pollinize each other.
+Unless otherwise noted, all apples need another variety of apple nearby to cross pollinate each other.
+Using the apple pollination chart below to determine which pollinizer tree variety is the right choice will help ensure your orchard will be successful and productive.
+Apples in the same and adjacent flower groups will reliably pollinize each other.

-To grow an apple tree in a pot you need a container of al least 10 gallons.
-Larger is better, but make sure you have the ability and tools to move the pots heavy weight.
+To grow an apple tree in a pot you need a final container size of at least25 gallons.
+Trees will grow larger in a larger container, but make sure you have the ability and tools to move the pot's heavy weight.

 This is the most important and often the most difficult part of successfully growing plants.
 There are many factors, including the humidity, temperature, soil type, wind, and amount of direct sun that affect how much and how often water should be applied.